Financial Calculators

 What is the Interest Rate?

-It is also known as the cost of borrowing money.
-The interest rate is the amount lenders charge borrowers for using money, expressed as a percentage of the principal, or original loan amount.
-A yearly interest rate of 8% on a $100 loan means the borrower must pay back $108 at the end of the year.
+Often referred to as the cost of borrowing money, an interest rate is the amount a lender charges a borrower for the use of funds.
+It is expressed as a percentage of the principal (the original loan amount).
+For example, an 8% annual interest rate on a $100 loan means you will need to pay back $108 at the end of the year.

 Simple vs. Compound Interest